Remuneration report for the year 2024

-in accordance with the Remuneration Ordinance for Institutions and the AIFM Directive Annex II, the ESMA Guideline and the German Investment Code
+in accordance with the German Remuneration Ordinance for Institutions, Annex II of the AIFM Directive, ESMA Guidelines, and the German Capital Investment Code

 Preliminary remark